fivetran/dbt_fivetran_log/DECISIONLOG.md

 vars:
   fivetran_platform_using_transformations: false ## Dynamically checks the source at runtime to set as either true or false.
 May be overridden using this variable if desired.
 ```

+## Records without a `connection_id` in `fivetran_platform__mar_table_history`
+Some records in the `fivetran_platform__mar_table_history` model may lack an associated `connection_id`.
+This can occur for a few reasons.
+For example, the record may originate from a deleted connection or from HVR sources that do not populate this field.

+Previously, we excluded these records under the assumption that they were erroneous.
+However, we've found cases where these rows provide valuable context, particularly for tracking metadata activity from legacy or nonstandard sources and now include them in the model.
+While this change will increase the number of rows returned, the added visibility supports more complete auditing and analysis.